APNM’s mission is to advocate the rights of animals by effecting systemic change, resulting in the humane treatment of all animals.

 APNM achieves its mission in a variety of powerful ways.
 We help create policies that protect animals and work to ensure that humane laws are vigorously enforced.
 We also establish relevant and practical solutions to take on seemingly insurmountable animal cruelty issues.
 By challenging and changing entrenched systems that harm animals, we are elevating animal protection concerns from a “fringe” issue to one taken seriously by the public and policymakers, who are beginning to understand the deep connection between the welfare of animals and that of society overall.

-In 2019 Animal Protection of New Mexico will celebrate its 40th anniversary of planning, implementing, and succeeding at hard-hitting programs across a broad spectrum of animal protection issues.
+In 2019 Animal Protection New Mexico celebrated its 40th anniversary of planning, implementing, and succeeding at hard-hitting programs across a broad spectrum of animal protection issues.